verbb/formie/docs/guides/configuration/project-config-environment-and-control-panel-settings.md

-# Project config, environment, and control panel settings
+# Project Config, Environment, and Control Panel Settings

 Formie does not store everything in one place.
 Some settings version with your Craft project, some live in `config/formie.php` on each server, and some stay in the database so privileged admins can edit them in production even when `allowAdminChanges` is off.